Teerasil Dangda: Return to Muangthong United

+Trials at La liga club

-After his impressive goal tally in the season, Teerasil was invited by La Liga sides Atlético Madrid and Getafe CF for a trial, but as the former was a Muangthong partner, he headed to Atleti in January 2013; he also attracted interest of Trabzonspor in June.
+After his impressive goal tally in the season, Teerasil was invited by La Liga sides Atlético Madrid and Getafe for a trial, but as the former was a Muangthong United partner, he headed to Atletico Madrid in January 2013; he also attracted interest of Turkey club Trabzonspor in June 2013.

-On 9 January 2013 Teerasil travelled to Spain for a two-week trial at Atlético Madrid.
+On 9 January 2013, Teerasil travelled to Spain for a two-week trial at Atlético Madrid.
 He later described the Spanish football as "very quick, strong and with great quality", after completing his first training with the Madrilenians.
-Teerasil also watched from the stands an Atleti win over Real Zaragoza four days later, and returned to Muangthong in February.
+Teerasil also watched from the stands an Atletico Madrid win over Real Zaragoza four days later, and returned to Muangthong in February.

 Teerasil's first goal of the season came from a volley on 2 March 2013 in a 2–1 success against Army United.
 His second came late in the month, in a 3–0 home win over Songkhla United, and he scored again in the following weekend, against Ratchaburi.
 After seven matches without scoring, Teerasil netted again on 29 May, but in a 1–3 away loss to Suphanburi.
 On 23 June he netted twice against BEC Tero, and his first hat-trick of the season came on 5 October, in a 3–1 away win over Osotspa Saraburi.

 Teerasil also played in the 2013 AFC Champions League group stage against Jeonbuk Hyundai Motors, Guangzhou Evergrande, and Urawa Red Diamonds.
 He finished the season with 16 goals in the league (21 overall).

 Teerasil started 2014 season as a second striker, playing behind new signing Jay Bothroyd.
 He scored twice in the second game of the season, a 3–0 win at TOT, and again roughly a month later in a 4–1 success at PTT Rayong.
 Teerasil appeared in 18 league matches, scoring nine goals.
 He played his last match for Muangthong on 2 July, starting in a 0–1 League Cup loss against Buriram United.
 Teerasil sent a farewell to Muangthong fans after the match.

 Almería (loan)

-On 21 February 2014, Teerasil signed with Almería on a one-year loan deal, making him the first Southeast Asian and Thai footballer to play in La Liga.
+On 21 February 2014, Teerasil signed with Spanish club Almería on a one-year loan deal, making him the first Southeast Asian and Thai footballer to play in La Liga.
 He arrived at his new club on 9 June, being surrounded by supporters in the airport.

 Teerasil made his debut in the Spanish top level on 23 August 2014, replacing Fernando Soriano in the 65th minute of a 1–1 home draw against RCD Espanyol, thus becoming the first Thai footballer to do so.
 He was handed his first start on 5 December, and scored his side's second of a 4–3 away win against Real Betis, for the campaign's Copa del Rey.